 Because Loyola is a member of the Jesuit network of 27 colleges and universities nationwide, our graduates can receive career services at Quinlan's Business Career Services, as well as at career centers at U.S. Jesuit colleges and universities.

 Graduate human resources classes are held weekday evenings on Loyola's Water Tower Campus, which is conveniently located off the Red Line in downtown Chicago, as well as online.
-The MSHR program is on a 10-week quarter system, and you can begin the program in any quarter.
+The MSHR program is on a 10-week quarter system, and you can begin the program in the fall or spring quarters.

 The MS in Human Resources can be pursued full-time or part-time.
 Students with three years of human resources experience take 12 classes.
 Students without experience take an internship class (HRER 415) in addition to the 12 classes.